Andrew Huberman: Podcasts

 Jonathan Jarry from the Office for Science and Society has questioned Huberman's promotion of "poorly regulated" dietary supplements.
-According to Jarry, The Huberman Lab podcast has been sponsored by "companies offering questionable products from the perspective of science-based medicine".
+According to Jarry, The Huberman Lab podcast has been sponsored by "companies offering questionable products from the perspective of science-based medicine", including AG1 (formerly Athletic Greens).
 Joseph Zundell, a cancer biologist, trusts Huberman's expertise in neuroscience but also criticized him for extrapolating animal research for human use without appropriate scientific justification and straying from his area of expertise.
 These criticisms were echoed by New York Magazine, which also stated that Huberman often "posits certainty where there is ambiguity".
 Neuroscientist David Berson, who has known Huberman since his postdoctoral research and has been a guest on his podcast, says that Huberman's research is respected among neuroscientists and described his podcast as "a fabulous service for the world" and a way to "open the doors" to the world of science.
 However, Berson also noted that the research community did not always approve of Huberman's monetization of his podcast through sponsors and partnerships.
 His promotion of unregulated health supplements has been particularly controversial, as these products often have little scientific evidence supporting their effectiveness.
-According to Andrea Love, Huberman's podcast content focuses on pseudoscience, stating that he "often makes claims that appear scientific but lack evidence, plausibility, and validity".
+In a 2024 article, biomedical scientist Andrea Love contended Huberman’s podcast frequently makes pseudoscientific claims that appear scientific but lack evidence and plausibility, with Huberman often emphasising his academic credentials to support his positions, with Love citing his endorsement of the "leaky gut" diagnosis, which lacks mainstream medical support.
+Enrique Alpañés, writing in El Pais in 2025, described Huberman as "He-Man in a lab coat: a bearded, muscular jock with an impressive resume and even better oratory skills ... [preaching] a Silicon Valley-style self-help approach, a kind of “pop neuroscience” focused on lifestyle changes and supplements to work faster and live longer", though opining that Huberman often "recommends activities that are more befitting a deranged shaman than a scientist".

-According to an article in Coda, Huberman has promoted anti-sunscreen views on his podcast, saying "..[I am] as scared of sunscreen as I am of melanoma" and claiming that molecules in some types of sunscreen can be found in neurons 10 years after application without providing any evidence.
-Huberman has also expressed scepticism towards fluoridation despite scientific evidence for its effectiveness.
+According to an article in Coda, Huberman stated on his podcast that he was "... as scared of sunscreen as I am of melanoma" and discussed concerns about certain sunscreen ingredients, including claims that molecules from some formulations could persist in the body for years.
+In a subsequent appearance on the Sara Grynberg Podcast, Huberman said his earlier remarks had been taken out of context and clarified that he supports sunscreen use to prevent skin cancer, stating: “There is definitely a case for sunscreen … You don’t want skin cancer.
+You don’t want to burn … So I use sunscreen.”
+Huberman has also expressed skepticism towards fluoridation.
 He has talked about flu vaccination reducing the risk of contracting flu, but he stated that he personally avoids getting flu vaccinations, as he feels he doesn’t interact with enough people daily that would warrant it.

-Experts characterized Huberman's comments about marijuana on his podcast and social media as “outdated anti-cannabis stereotypes”, such as the claim that cannabis will “almost always” cause memory deficits.